Dannyednut/Recap/README.md

 ## 🏗️ Architecture

-The system is built with a modular architecture that allows for easy extension and maintenance:
+The system is built with a modular and microservice architecture that allows for easy extension and maintenance:

 ### Core Components